Easter Hero: 1929/30 National Hunt season

 Easter Hero was given a lengthy break before returning for the 1929/30 National Hunt Season.
 He recorded easy wins in the Penkridge Chase at Wolverhampton in January and a chase at Leicester in the same month before attempting to repeat his 1929 success in the Gold Cup.
 He faced a challenge from Gib, an improving seven-year-old who had been unbeaten in his last seven races including a decisive victory over Gregalach.
-Easter Hero, ridden by Tommy Cullinan, started the 8/11 favourite ahead of Gib (ridden by Dick Rees) on 13/8 whilst the only other two runners were Grakle on 10/1 and the 50/1 outsider Danzelon.
+Easter Hero, under the mount of Irish jockey Tommy Cullinan, started the 8/11 favourite ahead of Gib (ridden by Easter Hero's 1929 jockey, Dick Rees) on 13/8 whilst the only other two runners were Grakle on 10/1 and the 50/1 outsider Danzelon.
 As usual Easter Hero set off in front and survived alarming errors at the first two fences to open up a clear lead.
 Danzelon fell early and Grakle was soon struggling, but Gib stayed in contention and steadily reduced the favourite's lead.
 Easter Hero and Gib came to the second last together, but the younger horse made a bad mistake, unseated Rees, and allowed the favourite to come home unchallenged.
 Grakle was twenty lengths away in second whilst Gib was remounted and finished the course to take third place.

+Immediately after the race, Cullinan said of his horse:

+"Easter Hero was always running and jumping very well.
+When Gib fell he was beaten, and I think at the time he had no chance whatever.
+Easter Hero was full of running when he finished."

-Easter Hero sustained a tendon injury in the race and was unable to contest the Grand National, for which he had been the ante-post favourite.
+However, in claiming victory at Cheltenham, Easter Hero sustained a tendon injury and was unable to contest the Grand National later that month, a race for which he had been the ante-post favourite.
+Cullinan had already been slated for Easter Hero's mount, but what appeared to be an unlucky break for the jockey in reality proved highly fortuitous; Cullinan went on to ride Shaun Goilin to victory at Aintree.